Freeze-Frame (song): Year-end charts

+Certifications

 B-side

 Most versions of the single released domestically and internationally used "Flamethrower", the sixth track from Freeze-Frame, as the flip side to "Freeze-Frame".
 However, 7" vinyl releases in the UK alternated between "Flamethrower" and another song from the same album, the second track "Rage in the Cage".
 A limited edition Picture Disc of "Freeze-Frame" released in North America used "Centerfold" as the b-side.